sharonkorir/Akan-Name-Generator/README.md

 * Click submit
 * Voila!
 Your Akan name should display on your browser
 ## Technologies Used
 This application uses HTML forms to collect input.
 The landing page has been styled using CSS and Bootstrap.
-JS functions are used to calculate the day of birth and output the user's Akan name depending on their gender.
+JS functions are used to calculate the day of birth and output the user's Akan 'day' name depending on their gender.
 ## Support and contact details
 If you run into any issues or have questions, ideas or concerns, reach out to me via e-mail, at sharon.korir@student.moringaschool.com
 ### License